rAlvaPrincipe/music-rag/README.md

-# 🎵 Music-RAG: Answering Music Questions with LLMs
+# 🎵 Music-RAG: Music Q&A with LLMs

 Music-RAG is a **Retrieval-Augmented Generation (RAG)** system leveraging the power of **Large Language Models (LLMs)** to answer music-related questions.
 Ever wondered: